marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 data was being sent/received from the NIC, was wrong</b>.
 When looking at the traffic dump, in order to filter out  uninteresting network activity, I was querying by IP, basically ruling out all traffic at the data link layer, ARP requests included.
-After having another look at the network dump, the situation was pretty clear.
+After having had another look at the network dump, the situation was pretty clear.

 <div align="center">
 <a id="single_image" href="/assets/img/pxe/PXETraffic.png">